iTwin/cesium-curated-content-samples/threejs-sample/README.md

 This is a sample that demonstrates how to view a tileset in the [Cesium 3D Tiles](https://github.com/CesiumGS/3d-tiles) format from the iTwin platform [cesium curated content](https://developer.bentley.com/apis/cesium-curated-content) in [three.js](https://threejs.org/).
 This is done using [3DTilesRendererJS](https://github.com/NASA-AMMOS/3DTilesRendererJS/tree/master), a package that implements a three.js renderer for 3D Tiles.
 For this sample, the [Cesium Moon Terrian](https://cesium.com/platform/cesium-ion/content/cesium-moon-terrain/) will be rendered.

-The Cesium Curated Content is an API available through the [iTwin Platform] (https://developer.bentley.com/).
+The Cesium Curated Content is an API available through the [iTwin Platform](https://developer.bentley.com/).

 ## Environment variables